 - Using a CSS framework

-We’ll try each approach from the above list so that you can compare them.
-That way, you’ll have a better sense of which one feels more comfortable and maintainable to you.
+We’ll use all of those approaches to style the sign-up form.
+That way you’ll have a better sense of which one feels more comfortable and maintainable to you.

 1. Using Inline Styles